lumberjack1970/EasyWeightforNX/README.md

 1. Create a New Material Library
 Search the internet for "How to Create a New UG NX Material Library".
-Watch the video (YT - not my video, so feel free to support the Creator), familiarize yourself with the following and create your own library as you like:
+Watch the video (YT - not mine, so feel free to support the Creator), familiarize yourself with the following and create your own library as you like:
    - Copy, create and modify materials with the "Assign Materials" function.
    - Export materials to a library and save it as an *.xml file.